-Have you ever seen a strange marking on the side of your house or nearby such as on the curb or on your bin?
-In recent times there has been much speculation about these signs and symbols being marked by burglars as to which homes to target, wittily dubbed the ‘da pinchi code’.
+Have you ever seen a strange marking on the side or nearby your house, such as on the curb or on your bin?
+Have you ever come across the term “burglar code”?
+Did you know that burglars have been thought to frequently use a symbol code to mark out residences they wish to break into?
+Burglars seem to be increasingly relying on codes, symbols, and markings to assist them in choosing houses to target and in recent times there has been much speculation about these signs, which is wittily dubbed the ‘da pinchi code’.

-But is this something to be wary of, what do these signs mean and what should you do if you are worried about being burgled?
+Although the comedic name is something to be wary of.
+You might be asking what do these signs mean and what should you do if you are worried about being burgled?
 Read through our blog to answer these questions and more!

 The da pinchi code is the name that has been used across social media sites and news stories over the last few years that have claimed to crack the code on burglar markings!
 The meanings behind the markings are deemed to mean things such as ‘vulnerable occupant’, ‘alarmed house’ and ‘wealthy’.